Contributing to Airbyte

 Here is a list of easy good first issues to do.

-We gladly welcome all improvements existing on the codebase.
+We gladly welcome all improvements to the codebase.

 1. Open an issue, or find a similar one.